 Click on the listings to shop for baseballs on eBay.

-A gallery, showing official league balls throughout the years, provides a look at how the aesthetics of the ball have changed.
+This gallery, showing official league balls throughout the years, provides a look at how the aesthetics of the ball have changed over the many decades of baseball.